Oriented strand board (OSB) is most frequently used in which application?

 Prepare for the National Home Inspector Exam.
 Study with flashcards and multiple choice questions, with hints and explanations for each question.
 Ace your exam!

-Oriented strand board (OSB) is primarily recognized for its structural applications in construction, particularly in roof, floor, and exterior wall sheathing.
-This engineered wood product is made from strands of wood that are bonded together with adhesives, creating a strong and versatile material suitable for these applications.
+Oriented strand board (OSB) is predominantly utilized as a structural material, particularly in applications such as roof, floor, and exterior wall sheathing.
+This engineered wood product is made from strands of wood that are oriented and bonded together using adhesives, which gives it significant strength and performance characteristics suitable for these structural applications.

 Subscribe